Find Affordable College Courses

 Baltimore, MD

-Loyola University Maryland ranked #8 on this year’s Best Value Communication & Journalism Master’s Degree Schools in the Middle Atlantic Region list.
-Located in the large city of Baltimore, Loyola Maryland is a private not-for-profit school with a medium-sized student population.
+With a ranking of #8, Loyola University Maryland did quite well on this year’s best value schools for communication and journalism students working on their master’s degree.
+Located in the large city of Baltimore, Loyola Maryland is a private not-for-profit college with a medium-sized student population.

 Loyola Maryland graduate students pay an average of $18,600 in tuition and fees each year.

-In addition to its great value ranking, Loyola Maryland is in the top 15% of all schools on our Best Communication & Journalism Master’s Degree Schools in the Middle Atlantic Region list.
+Loyola Maryland also claimed a spot on our Best Communication & Journalism Master’s Degree Schools in the Middle Atlantic Region list.
+It’s in the top 15% of all schools in this category.

 #9